JereKuusela/valheim-expand_world_data/docs/biomes.md

 - musicEvening: Music override for the evening time.
 - musicNight: Music override for the night time.
 - noBuild (default: `false`): If true, players can't build in this biome.
-- statusEffects: List of status effects that are active in this environment.
+- statusEffects: Array of status effects that are active in this environment.
   - See [Status effects](status-effects.md) for format and more information.
   - Note: Normal effects are still active.
 There is no point to add Freezing to non-freezing environments.
 - lava (default: `false`): If true, the biome can have lava.